saeedghsh/arrangement/src/NOTES.rst

 	  they overcomplicate things are not useful any way and makes the update of the subdivision with new function way messy remove and test with only lines.
-      [x] find_face_of_point doesn't work properly, why?
+      [v] find_face_of_point doesn't work properly, why?
-	  [ ] because we include the superFace, it returns the superFace in most cases [ ] a crossing at an intersection of multiple half edges will be counted as multiple crossing!
+	  because we include the superFace, it returns the superFace in most cases a crossing at an intersection of multiple half edges will be counted as multiple crossing!
 	  I'm gonna most likely use the matplolib anyway
       [v] how to detect the superFace? -step four for now I decided to prevent its creation, instead of detection